chalatz/tours/pages/info/reviews-comments-content.md

     very knowledgeable and professional.
 We saw many sights but especially enjoyed the restaurant he took us to add well as the pottery stop.<br>\nWe would highlight recommend this company.<br>\nKris (July 30th)  Salem\n\nHad a great time.
-Perfect driver and day...<br>\nDon (July 26th)<br>\ndonkaufman70@yahoo.com\n\nWe really
-    enjoyed our day with Michael.
-We truly felt special being assigned to your own brother!<br>\nThank you for the very special day on your beautiful island!<br>\nBill Schmidt (July 25th)<br>\nb_schmidt@earthlink.net\n\nThank you Nicholas, we all had a marvellous time.
+Perfect driver and day...<br>\nDon (July 26th)  Woodsboro MD USA\n\nWe really enjoyed our day with Michael.
+We truly felt special being assigned to your own brother!<br>\nThank you for the very special day on your beautiful island!<br>\nBill Schmidt (July 25th) Elk Grove Village Illinois USA\n\nThank you Nicholas, we all had a marvellous time.
 Manuel was a wonderful driver and so knowledgeable.
-We loved visiting Rhodes - we learnt lots as well as seeing what a lovely island it is.
+We loved visiting Rhodes
+    - we learnt lots as well as seeing what a lovely island it is.
 There was nothing that could be improved and I will leave a 5 star review when we return from our holiday.
 Thank you for all your help.<br>\nRita (July 24th)<br>\nrita.percival@btinternet.com\n\nThank you Nicholas for reaching out.
 We enjoyed our time with both Sergio and Michael.<br>\nThey were both very knowledgeable and friendly and really provided us with a lot of education about Rhodes.
 We really enjoyed exploring the island and felt like we received a valuable overview and hit some of the main sights.
 It exceeded our expectations.<br>\nThank you again for all the work you and your team do!<br>\nTom (July 13th)<br>\ndraper1424@gmail.com\n\nHello Nicholas, We have been continuing our Greek odyssey through the Greek Islands.
 Thank you and please thank Sergio for a thoroughly enjoyable day.
 We are all in agreement that our experience in Rhodes, and with thanks to Sergio, was the best so far.
 Our lunch on the day is still a topic of conversation.
-When I get back home I will post a very favourable TripAdvisor review.<br>\nThanks again (July 13th)<br>\nFernando and Company<br>\nsangilf1@bigpond.com\n\nNicholas, Thanks
-    for the incredible service you and Andrew provided this past week in Rhodes.<br>\nYour outreach during our tour was fantastic.
+When I get back home I will post a very favourable TripAdvisor review.<br>\nThanks again (July 13th)<br>\nFernando and Company<br>\nsangilf1@bigpond.com\n\nNicholas, Thanks for the incredible service you and Andrew provided this past week in Rhodes.<br>\nYour outreach during our tour was fantastic.
 We will rave about your company on Trip Advisor.<br>\nHope to see you again sometime.<br>\nAll our best.
 Regards to Andreas<br>\nJoel and Phyllis (July 12th)<br>\njoel@theharmonygroupllc.com\n\nNickolas, The tour